 The following borrowing privileges are extended to our guests:

 Notre Dame High School and St. Vincent’s College students will be issued Guest Borrower Cards at no cost.
 However, they will require a letter from their respective schools and will be registered in our system for one (1) year.
-This will entitle them to check our three (3) books at a time for a period of 14 days with no renewal.
-No video check-out or ILL service is provided.
-Fines will be applied in the same manner as listed under fines and fees for late or lost items.

 The annual fee for guest privileges is $40.00.
 Bridgeport Residents, Fairfield Residents, Trumbull Residents, Senior Citizen (65+), Clergy, and Social Work Field Instructors are not charged a fee.

 Questions can be directed to the Circulation Desk at (203)371-7702.